kjkuan/tbd/README.md

 ## What is it?
-_TBD_ (Tiny Bash Debugger) is a simple debugger for Bash that can be used to interactively inspect or debug the execution of a Bash script.
+_TBD_ (Tmux Bash Debugger) is a simple debugger for Bash that can be used to interactively inspect or debug the execution of a Bash script.
 It's meant to be `source`'ed into your script at the place where you want a break point to be set.
 Once at the break point, _TBD_ will take over and run in a separate _tmux_ window,